Akelly982/AnnaAnalyticsRESTFulPython/README.md

 2 Response:  <br>
 click "no"
-this is a VSCode thing
+this is some Venv / VSCode thing I didnt worry about it..